 Anyway, this Blog contains an ever growing set of detailed pages on How to … do things and pages of simple but very useful Tips.

-10th June 2014 and congratulations to Abdullah Al Yahya of SABIC who has programmed the Payback Period with a very smart formula … go and look at it in the Payback Period post: Excel How to … Other menu.
+Special Mention and congratulations to Abdullah Al Yahya of SABIC who has programmed the Payback Period with a very smart formula … go and look at it in the Payback Period post: Excel How to … Other menu.
 Very clever!

 3rd July 2014: Be careful when you copy and then paste a formula or function into Excel.
 Read the page Copy Not in the Excel Tips … Others … in the menu to see what I mean.